mikesealey/ci_pp2/README.md

 ## Future Developments

+There's no such thing as final touches - there's always more that could be done to improve it expand upon a project.
+Listed below are some additional features that

 ### Button it!

 Key listener to user 1-9 number keys on the user's keyboard to select tile using a [keydown](https://developer.mozilla.org/en-US/docs/Web/API/Element/keydown_event) event.
 This might further the scope accessability for users whose fine motor skills prevent them from accurately using a mouse.